 Our team will select the two winners using the following criteria:

-- Eligibility: You must meet the eligibility requirements listed above to be considered for the scholarship
+- Eligibility: You must meet the eligibility requirements to be considered for the scholarship

 - Quality of short answer questions: The next thing we will look at is the quality of your short answer responses.
 Aside from eligibility, this is the main determinant of who we select